K-Veschgini/jsonjet/docs/jet/statements/info.md

 ## Description

-The `info` statement displays detailed information about streams.
-When used without a stream name, it shows information for all streams.
-When used with a stream name, it shows detailed information for that specific stream.
+This statement queries detailed stream metrics and metadata.
+Without parameters, it returns information for all streams; with a stream name, it provides detailed metrics for that specific stream.

 ## Parameters